johnpcarter/custom_config/README.md

 This script is not required by webMethods Microservice Runtime as it supports natively the environment variables JAVA_MIN_MEM and JAVA_MAX_MEM

-The script does NOT validate that you have configured the environment variables incorrectly and if so your container will not start properly.
+The script does NOT validate that you have configured the environment variables correctly and if so your container will not start properly.